Luis Jorge Mayser Ardaya: Bibliography

-Mayser is the author of Alto Paragua: Verdaderas Guerrillas Bolivianas, an account of the struggle of the FSB against the Revolutionary Nationalist Movement government.
-He has also authored Santa Cruz y sus provincias.
+Mayser was the author of Alto Paraguá: verdaderas guerrillas bolivianas (High Paraguá: True Bolivian Guerrillas, 2008), an account of the struggle of the FSB against the Revolutionary Nationalist Movement government.
+He also authored Santa Cruz y sus provincias.
+Another book wrote by him was Nacimiento del Comité pro Santa Cruz (2007), in which he tells the story of how this regional institution was born.